-When you get your first Kiln, there is a lot of excitement and little nervousness.
+When you get your first Kiln, there is a lot of excitement and a little nervousness.
 After all, you just bought a giant oven.
-Maybe not size-wise but certainly heat-wise.
+Maybe not size-wise, but certainly heat-wise.
 Some useful knowledge can put your mind at ease.

 The first and one of the most important questions:

 1. Do I Need an Electrician to Install My Kiln Outlet?

 Yes.
 I would recommend Installing your Kiln as per the manufacturer’s instructions and your local fire and electrical safety codes.
 This is the area you never want to get cheap on.